resilient-tech/india-compliance-docs/pages/docs/getting-started/installation.md

 You can get started in a few minutes with a new site and a fresh install to try out the simple and cool features of the App.

-Need consultation / support in getting started.
+Need consultation/support in getting started.
 [Get help!](mailto:info@resilient.tech)

 For Migration guide [Click Here](../developer-guide/migrating-from-v13.md)
 For Sandbox Configuration [Click Here](../developer-guide/sandbox.md)